Case Study

 The mobile version was a standalone app that could be used for recording and text editing.
 The in-built microphones on smartphones served as the audio source.
 In the backend, this meant that the software had to transfer audio from the phone to the cloud server and send the transcription to the user’s laptop or desktop.
 This is similar to how WhatsApp’s QR code connects multiple devices.
 Each of these interfaces, widgets and various states had to be designed as part of a cohesive design system.

-The letter ‘A’ in Augnito’s logo is derived from the shape of the uvula, the teardrop shaped muscle at the back of the throat that enables speech.
+Fun fact, the letter ‘A’ in Augnito’s logo is derived from the shape of the uvula, the teardrop shaped muscle at the back of the throat that enables speech.
 This turns into a sound wave, and this symbol becomes the app icon.

+This cloud-based program gave doctors more flexibility to work while on the move, and switch effortlessly from their phones to computers.
 The pandemic hit not long after Augnito’s launch, and lockdowns were a time when telemedicine was often the only option for any non-critical medical treatment.
-Digital tools like Augnito that enabled doctors to meet patients from anywhere and replace their support staff saw a dramatic increase in adoption.
+Digital tools like Augnito, that enabled doctors to document-patient interactions remotely and reduced reliance on support staff, saw a dramatic increase in adoption.
+This project is a great example of how strategic design, thoughtful research, and close collaboration can bring powerful tools to life—especially in high-impact sectors like healthcare.

 RELATED Work